testflows/TestFlows-WebSite/source/handbook/index.md

     pass
 ```

-and is made executable with
+and then we can make it executable with

 ```bash
 $ chmod +x test.py
 ```

-then it can be executed directly as
+allowing us to execute it directly as follows.

 ```bash
 $ ./test.py